bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 I wrote a thing -- a Kotlin web framework called [Kobweb](https://github.com/varabyte/kobweb).

-It is built on top of [Compose for Web](https://compose-web.ui.pages.jetbrains.team/), an official, and fairly recent, reactive web framework created by JetBrains (in close collaboration with Google, and in turn built upon *their* framework, Jetpack Compose).
+It is built on top of [Compose for Web](https://compose-web.ui.pages.jetbrains.team/), an official, and fairly recent, reactive web UI framework created by JetBrains (in close collaboration with Google, and in turn built upon Android's Jetpack Compose).

 And this whole site, *including this very page you are now perusing*, is Kobweb's first user.